juskis4/SEP3/README.md

 such that I can check them later.
 22. As a customer, I want to be able to see my Wishlist, such that I could buy the games later.

+## Non-Functional Requirements
+23. Every game and user should be stored in the database server
+24. The data between the client and the app server needs to be sent as a JSON format.
+25. Create a distributed system
+26. The system must be heterogeneous
+27. The system must contain server to server communication
+28. The system must use at least two different network technologies
+29. The system must include a GUI for each client
+30. The system must have one or more databases
+31. The system must use PayPal billing service

+## Project Future
+Looking at the current finished project, first the Website graphic designed needs a big change because we have put all of our effort in to functionality of it and were out of time to make it look pleasant to the eye, after that a few technical features could be improved.
+One of the major ones would be to let a customer purchase a game without registering to the system.
+The second one would be to let a user know if the game is out of stock, for the reason that at this time the system only notifies the user that a game is out of stock when trying to purchase it.
+Notifying beforehand would increase efficiency in the user experience.
+In general, if looking at the future of this project, a sale functionality could be added for the administrator, meaning that it would be possible to make a game go on sale.
+Along with that, notify the customers who have the game on their Wishlist that the game is currently on sale.
+Furthermore, a feature “Upcoming games” with a countdown for each game until they are released and available to buy, would also be useful for customers.
+In the case of scalability, the project is developed with an idea in mind to be easily scalable.
+Database, which is used in the third tier is the only point that would need to be upgraded in the system because currently it is hosted with small available limits.
+After that, the system can be scaled to a vast extent.

+## Conclusion
+The system was developed for making buying video games online possible.
+It solves the main problem of current danger of shopping in a physical game store because of the pandemic, struggle to find the desired title and limited stock along with waiting queues for purchasing a new game.
+In addition, all the requirements were implemented, and all the criteria was met.
+They were all tested and are working.
+The application has a simple and scalable user interface, 3-tier architecture, dependencies injection and MVVM design patterns.
+It uses REST requests and sockets to communicate between tiers and uses technologies like .NET, Blazor, C# and Java.